emqx/blog/en/202111/ios-mqtt5-client.md

 ## How to use MQTT in iOS client - CocoaMQTT

 This article will use the [Free Public MQTT Broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ to introduce the CocoaMQTT function.
-This service is created based on the [MQTT Cloud service - EMQ X Cloud](https://www.emqx.com/en/cloud).
+This service is created based on the [MQTT Cloud service - EMQX Cloud](https://www.emqx.com/en/cloud).

 The broker access information is as follows: